kosude/awm/README.md

 difference that it runs on an operating system that doesn't hate you.

+## Configuration

+Currently, there is one config file expected (although not required): `awm.conf`.
+It must have that filename, and be located in one of the following
+(from highest priority to lowest):
+ - `~/.local/config/awm/conf/`
+ - `~/.awm/conf/`
+ - `/etc/awm/conf/`

+Otherwise, you can specify a base configuration folder with the `-c` argument.
+Run `awm -h` for more information.

 ## Development

 Awm can be compiled to either 32-bit or 64-bit using the appropriate CMake toolchain (in [`cmake/tc/`](cmake/tc/)).